Actindo-AG/Documentation/PIM/Integration/05_ConfigureChannels.md

 ![Channels](../../Assets/Screenshots/PIM/Settings/Channels/Channels.png "[Channels]")

-1. Enable the *Active* toggle in the row of the channel you want to switch active in the *PIM* module.
+1. Enable the *Active* toggle in the row of the channel you want to activate in the *PIM* module.

   > [Info] At least one channel has to be activated.